dhamaker/UXNotes/topics/blockchain-ux.md

 --------

+> Outro

-[outro]  This has been The Talk with TechWise where we take a practical look beneath the hype of technologies that impact our lives and work.
+This has been The Talk with TechWise where we take a practical look beneath the hype of technologies that impact our lives and work.
 (Our guest has been...).